Published: June, 21 2021

 Licensing exams are administered by Pearson Vue a testing service company.
 Visit Pearson Vue’s website for the most updated information on testing locations at https://home.pearsonvue.com/tx/realestate

 Candidates should report to the test center thirty (30) minutes before the examination and check in with the test center administrator.
 The candidate’s identification and other documentation will be reviewed and he or she will be photographed for the score report.
-For security purposes, Pearson VUE will capture each candidate’s digital signature, photograph, and palm vein recognition upon check-in.
+For security purposes, Pearson VUE will capture each candidate’s digital signature and photograph upon check-in.

 Candidates are required to review and sign a Candidate Rules Agreement form.
 If the Candidate Rules Agreement is not followed and/or cheating or tampering with the examination is suspected, the incident will be reported as such and the appropriate action will be taken.
 The examination fee will not be refunded, the exam may be determined invalid, and/or the state may not issue the license.
 Candidates will have an opportunity to take a tutorial on the PC on which the examination will be administered.
 The time spent on this tutorial will not reduce the examination time.
 The examination administrators will answer questions regarding use of the PC, but candidates should be aware that the administrators are not familiar with the content of the examinations or with the state’s licensing requirements.